ddalgrande/udacity_projects/image_classifier/README.md

 ### Project assets:

-- `image_classifier_project.ipynb` Jupyter Notebook including the main project
+- `image_classifier_project.ipynb` Jupyter Notebook including the main analysis
 - `function_utils.py` script including functions used in train.py and predict.py
-- `train.py` command line tool to train a new network on a data set using transfer learning
+- `train.py` command line tool to train a new neural network using transfer learning
 - `predict.py` command line tool to predict the name of a flower - the script will also print probabilities